 My last Junto note was a lengthy piece on how to properly think about return on invested capital and its components.
 In the note, I used PepsiCo as a demonstration.
 In light of that, it would only be fair to do the same thing with Autohome to get a better sense of how I think through these things.

-First, we must assess whether Autohome’s reported earnings and balance sheet properly reflects the economic reality of the business.
+First, we must assess whether Autohome’s reported earnings and balance sheet properly reflect the economic reality of the business.
 If not, we adjust accordingly.

 A few things stand out.
 First, Autohome has no debt and the balance sheet is remarkably solid with the vast majority of it comprising liquid assets.
 The company adopted the ASU 2016-02 accounting standard for capitalizing operating leases from January 1, 2019, and its operating lease right-of-use assets are therefore already included within other long-term assets.
 If we would technically want to categorize the liabilities associated with the leases as debt, the total of that according to the annual report 2019 only equaled an insignificant amount of CNY76 million.